GoInterject/GoInterject.github.io/wApi/dot-net-api-setup.md

 ![](/images/dot-net-api/AddRolesAndFeatures.png)
 <br>

-Follow the wizard that appears and under "Server Roles", select the Web Server (IIS) components you which to install:
+Follow the wizard that appears and under "Server Roles", select the Web Server (IIS) components you wish to install:

 ![](/images/dot-net-api/ServerRoles.png)
 <br>